SharePoint Online: How to Implement Cascading Drop-down in 3 Steps?

-Requirement: Cascading drop-down list in SharePoint Online.
+Requirement: Implement cascading drop-down list in SharePoint Online list forms.

 How to Implement Cascading Lookup in SharePoint Online List Forms?

 Before implementing cascading drop down in SharePoint Online lists, we need lists with data for lookup.
 In my case, I’ve three custom lists on my SharePoint Online site.
 Namely: Region, Country, and Project Tasks, and I need a cascading lookup from Regions to Country drop-down in my Project Tasks list.

 The region list has a single column, “Title,” with a list of regions.